rpelger/station-finder/README.md

 * SYSTEM_USER (for running automated jobs)
 * ADMIN_USER (for maintaining application data, i.e. stations and users)
 * CONSUMER_USER (for using the application, i.e. this is the end-user)
-* _anonymous_ i.e. un-authenticated access is possible for registration and authentication
+* GUEST_USER i.e. un-authenticated access is possible for registration and authentication

 ### Ports